 The foundry diamond Roscheisen loaned me was a 58-faceted round brilliant cut stone, as are the vast majority of diamonds American women say “yes” to today.
 Easily repeatable, scientifically proven to maximize light return, and—most importantly—highly saleable, the round brilliant diamond has become the industry standard.

-“As an artist, all of a sudden there’s material available.
-That’s been virtually unheard of my entire career.”
 “You can’t blame the diamond industry in terms of the very conservative portfolio of designs that they have.
 It’s a very expensive material to experiment with,” said de Witte.
 “I’ve been trying to get unique cuts into the marketplace for years, and been stonewalled because the reaction within the market has been, ‘Look, we make a round brilliant, we have no problem selling it.
 Whatever we buy, we cut, we sell, so what do we need [unique cuts] for?”

 De Witte described the portfolio of new designs he’s planning to roll out, domed faceting patterns that maximize sparkle, and capitalize on the depth of stones that Diamond Foundry is capable of producing.
 Because the reactors grow diamonds in a cube shape, rather than the octohedrons usually found in nature, he could employ new geometries.

 “Like in jazz, you could have a jazz signature,” he said, snapping his fingers.
 “Like it’s nine-seven time—so it’d be nine [facets] on top and seven on the bottom.
 I mean, you could do anything you want, and the material can be affordable enough that the experimentation can take place,” he said.